manassaloi/manassaloi.github.io/_posts/2019-03-04-growth-model-startups.markdown

 - If you are a women’s fashion app and realize that a lot of people are searching for Women’s party wear it can be an obvious move to add this category.
 And once you are done you can create a separate feed on your homepage highlighting the latest collection of party wear clothing items.

-3.Whenever a new brand related to party wear is on boarded you can send an email/push notification to your users who have expressed an interest in party wear in the past.
+- Whenever a new brand related to party wear is on boarded you can send an email/push notification to your users who have expressed an interest in party wear in the past.

 **c) Merchants per vertical**